 Prof Fulufhelo Nelwamondo, CEO of the NRF and Deputy Ambassador Ami Larsson Jain of the Embassy of Sweden in Pretoria opened the virtual lecture moderated by Ms Mia Malan.
 Editor-in-chief, Bhekisisa Centre for Health Journalism.

-In his presentation titled: “Science in the era of Covid-19: One year later”, Abdool Karim explored the growing clinical problems in long Covid-19 and raised alarm that medical doctors were complicit in anti-vaxx sentiments and in promoting unproven Covid-19 treatments.
+In his presentation titled: “Science in the era of Covid-19: One year later”, Abdool Karim explored the growing clinical problems in the long Covid-19 and raised an alarm that medical doctors were complicit in anti-vaxx sentiments and in promoting unproven Covid-19 treatments.

-He said implementing an equitable vaccine distribution system remained a major challenge: “We need to do better in this pandemic and Covid-19 needed global corporation and an equitable vaccine distribution.
+He said implementing an equitable vaccine distribution system remained a major challenge: “We need to do better in this pandemic and Covid-19 needed global corporation and equitable vaccine distribution.
 Humanity is needed to create a united front against a global threat.”